Can an LCB-licensed marijuana producer/processor grow or process hemp within their LCB-licensed space?

 Can CBD produced by a WSDA-licensed hemp producer/processor be combined with an LCB-regulated marijuana product?

-Can an LCB-licensed marijana producer/processor obtain CBD from a source outside of LCB's regulated system and sell it to another LCB-licensed processor for use as a marijuana additive?
+Can a LCB-licensed marijuana producer/processor obtain CBD from a source outside of LCB's regulated system and sell it to another LCB-licensed processor for use as a marijuana additive?

-Yes, RCW 69.50.326 allows an LCB-licensed producer/processor to purchase CBD from outside the LCB's regulated marijuana system, have it tested as required by rule (WAC 314.55.109), and sell it to other LCB-licensed processors for use as additives in marijuana products.
+Yes, RCW 69.50.326 allows an LCB-licensed producer/processor to purchase CBD from outside the LCB's regulated marijuana system, and sell it to other LCB-licensed processors for use as additives in marijuana products.
+The CBD must have been tested as required by rule (WAC 314.55.109) prior to being added to marijuana products.

 Can an LCB-licensed marijuana retailer sell Cannabis Health and Beauty Aid (CHABA) products?